Javi-RS/INFO8000/Assignment3/README.md

-Assignment 3: Develop and Deploy a Web API using NGINX, gunicorn, and Flask
+# Assignment 3: Develop and Deploy a Web API using NGINX, gunicorn, and Flask

-The server IP is: 35.188.194.6.
+The server's IP address is: 35.188.194.6

+### GET Requests
 The application (test_app.py) implements 2 GET request routes that do different things:

   - Using the route http://35.188.194.6/read/all?table=xxxxx all data from the selected table (xxxxxx) is shown.